guettli/programming-guidelines/README.md

 - file system ACLs (Access control lists).
 Try to use as little as possible chmod/chown.
 - git submodules (Please use dependency management, configuration management, deployment, tools, ...)
 - [seek()](https://en.cppreference.com/w/c/io/fseek).
 Stateless is better.
 If you use seek() the file position is a state.
 Sooner or later the position (state) will be wrong.
 - Scripts which get executed via OpenSSH [ForceCommand](http://man.openbsd.org/OpenBSD-current/man5/sshd_config.5#ForceCommand) or "command" in .ssh/authorized_keys.
-SSH is not an API use http.
+SSH is not an API, use http.
 - I think even [symbolic links](https://en.wikipedia.org/wiki/Symbolic_link) are strange and outdated.
 Just some minutes ago I got confused because `grep -r foo .` did not show a result, but `grep foo ./my-dir/abc.txt` showed a result.
 Root-cause: `my-dir` was a symlink.

 ### Avoid writing a native GUI